sidneycadot/same70/README.md

 Atmel was acquired by MicroChip in 2017.
 The old Atmel website is slowly but surely being transferred to the Microchip website.

-The SAM E70 Xplained Evaluation Kit can now be found here:

-(SAM E70 XPlained Evaluation Kit information)[http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=ATSAME70-XPLD]
+Atmels [SAM E70 XPlained Evaluation Kit information](http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=ATSAME70-XPLD) provides information about the evaluation kit.

-Download the (SAME70-XPLD Xplained User Guide)[http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-44050-Cortex-M7-Microcontroller-SAM-E70-XPLD-Xplained_User-guide.pdf].
-Most importantly, this manual contains header pinouts and schematics of the SAME70 PCB.
+The [SAME70-XPLD Xplained User Guide](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-44050-Cortex-M7-Microcontroller-SAM-E70-XPLD-Xplained_User-guide.pdf) contains header pinouts and schematics of the SAME70 PCB.

 Table of Contents
 -----------------